-This large and spacious room features and ensuite bathroom with a shower and a Super King sized brass bed.
+This large and spacious room features an ensuite bathroom with a shower and a Super King-sized brass bed.

 The Atkinson Bedroom

-This large spacious room features a super king sized brass bed, built in wardrobe and an ensuite bathroom.
+This large spacious room features a super king-sized brass bed, a built-in wardrobe and an ensuite bathroom.

 The Russel Suite